svalade/svalade.github.io_source/content/lectures/cv4gs/index.md

 ---
 title: "Computer Vision for Geosciences: from classical methods to modern approaches using Deep Learning"
 subtitle: CV4GS
-summary: This class is a general introduction to computer vision methods relevant in geoscience.
-It teaches classical computer vision methods and machine learning based techniques.
-It was taught at UNAM in 2021.
+summary: This class is a general introduction to Computer Vision methods relevant in geosciences.
+It teaches both classical and machine learning based techniques.
+It was first taught at UNAM in 2021, and an updated version of the course is currently being taught (2024).
 authors:
   - admin
   - Manuel Wöllhaf